maxschuster/PHP-HTML-Objects/README.md

 HTML Haamr
 ==========
-This project tries to build an object oriented structure for html in PHP.
+This project tries to build an object oriented structure for HTML in PHP.

 Requires PHP 5.3!